ahmadalbadawi/ahmadalbadawi.github.io/_pages/research.md

 3. Hardware Acceleration

 Specific research interests include but are not limited to:
-1. Parallel Processing and High-Performance Computing
-2. Privacy-Preserving Technologies
+1. Privacy-Preserving Technologies
 3. Trustworthy Machine Learning
-4. Machine Learning for Cybersecurity
-5. Digital Signal Processing
+4. Parallel Processing and High-Performance Computing
-6. Computer Systems Performance Modelling (Simulation, Queueing Networks and many others)
+5. Computer Systems Performance Modelling
-7. Combinatorial Optimization
-8. Evolutionary Algorithms
+6. Machine Learning for Cybersecurity

 ## Grants and Contract Awards